 The Pomodoro study method is a time management and productivity technique first conceptualized by Francesco Cirillo, a university student at the time, in 1987.
 The method involves setting up a timer for 25 minutes and using that time for focused work until the timer rings: a Pomodoro session.

 Initially, the method was designed for studying.
 After all, in September 1987, when Francesco Cirillo first tested the Pomodoro study technique in Italy, he was using it to study for an upcoming university exam.
 More specifically, he was using the method to finish a chapter of a sociology book.

 Nowadays, however, Cirillo’s Pomodoro technique is widely used in all walks of life.
 Besides students, any and all knowledge workers, corporate CEOs, professors, writers, and researchers rely on the Pomodoro method to overcome distractions and reach their goals.
 The method has also found widespread adoption in the agile development industry.

 It appears that literally anyone and everyone has adopted the Pomodoro method.
 That is including myself – I use the Pomodoro method on a daily basis as a student, writer, blogger – you name it.
 If it needs concentration, I take out the Pomodoro.

 Where can you find a Pomodoro timer?

 To start using the Pomodoro study method, you’ll need a Pomodoro timer.
-This timer is necessary to keep track of your 25-minute Pomodoro sessions and there are a wide range of free and paid options available:
+This timer is necessary to keep track of your 25-minute Pomodoro sessions, and there is a wide range of free and paid options available:

 RescueTime.
 Personally, I have been using RescueTime for the last year or so.
 While its timer function is the same as any other, I like that it has a distraction-blocking feature that you can use to block out any distractions, such as YouTube, Twitter, or Facebook.
 Multi-device blocking features have been found to lead to lower levels of stress and, thus, more effective Pomodoros.
 Having the ability to hard-block any distractions can be very helpful – especially if you find yourself being distracted by specific websites.